Insights from Learning in Practice

 Normalizing agency within institutional constraints and decision structures.

-Atlas Argument vs. Map Alignment
+Atlas Augmentation vs. Map Alignment

 How institutions navigate between observed reality and theoretical planning.